A topic from the subject of Distillation in Chemistry.

 Simple Distillation

-Simple distillation is used to separate liquids with different boiling points.
-The liquid with the lower boiling point will vaporize more easily and will be distilled first.
-This technique is often used to purify liquids or to separate two liquids with different boiling points.
+Simple distillation separates liquids with significantly different boiling points.
+The lower-boiling liquid vaporizes first and is distilled off.
+This is useful for purifying a single liquid or separating two liquids with substantially different boiling points.

 Fractional Distillation